 The Fraternity's Board of Directors consists of 11 alumni members and two undergraduate brothers.
-The Board is tasked in the Fraternity's More than 400 Brothers attend the Leadership Institute every year.
+The Board is tasked in the Fraternity's

-DU's Fraternity Board of Directors, Foundation Chairman and Executive Director gathered in the Founders Memorial Courtyard at IHQ in Indianapolis in honor of Founders Day in November 2009 to dedicate the 175th Anniversary time capsule.
+DU's Fraternity

+Board of Directors,

+Foundation Chairman

+and Executive Director

+gathered in the Founders

+Memorial Courtyard

+at IHQ in Indianapolis

+in honor of Founders

+Day in November 2009

+to dedicate the 175th

+Anniversary time capsule.